kamilklkn/filter-products-js/README.md

 # Filter products with javascript

-Exercise of javascript using the method filter of the arrays.
+Exercise of javascript using the method indexOf of the arrays.

-Author: Andres Parra Garz´´on
+Author: Andres Parra Garzón
 Github: <https://github.com/AndresParraGO>
 Twitter: <https://twitter.com/AndresParraGar4>